Dewb/monome-rack/README.md

 ### How do I use this?

-1. Build the library using [the instructions below](#how-do-I-build-this) -- no binary release is provided yet.
+1. Build the library using [the instructions below](#how-do-I-build-this) -- no binary package is provided yet.
 2. Start VCVRack.
 Add a `white whale` and `grid 128` module to your patch.
 3. Right-click the `white whale` module and select your virtual grid from the list of devices.
 It should light up.
 4. Start reading the [white whale manual](https://monome.org/docs/modular/whitewhale/)!

 ### How do I build this?

 For now, this is a source-only plugin, no binary package is provided.

-The plugin has been built and tested on OS X 10.12.6, Windows 10 with Msys2, and Ubuntu 16.04.
+This plugin has been built and tested on the following platforms:
+* Mac OS X 10.12.6
+* Windows 10 (with Msys2)
+* Ubuntu 16.04

 1. Clone [VCVRack](https://github.com/VCVRack/Rack) 0.5.0 or later and follow its build instructions.
 2. Clone this repo into the `plugins` folder under VCVRack.